 ACTION ALERTS:

-WHY THE COUNTY’S DRAFT FALLS SHORT:
+WHY THE COUNTY’S ORDINANCE FALLS SHORT:

 Missing Key Definitions: Lacks essential telecom definitions, creating ambiguity and weakening compliance standards.